Michedev/snail/readme.md

         --k=K
             the K in K-shot in meta-learning i.e. number of observations for each class (default 5) --trainsize=TRAINSIZE
-            number of class used in training (default 1200) --episodes=EPISODES
+            number of class used in training (default 1200) (the remaining classes are for test) --epochs=EPOCHS
-            time of model updates (default 5 000) --batch_size=BATCH_SIZE
+            times that model see the dataset (default 200) --batch_size=BATCH_SIZE
-            size of a training batch (default 32) --seed=SEED
+            size of a training batch (default 32) --random_rotation=RANDOM_ROTATION
+            :bool rotate the class images by multiples of 90 degrees (default True) --seed=SEED
             seed for reproducibility (default 13)
         --force_download=FORCE_DOWNLOAD